SBlair2020/NMR2Struct/README.md

 At the end of the inference, the predictions will be saved to the ```save_dir``` specified in the ```global_args``` section as an hdf5 file under the ```test``` group.

 # Analysis
+> [!WARNING]
+> Analysis is only useful when you are training a model on a dataset with known targets and you want to compare its predictions against the target values.
+If you are just doing a one-off inference using the model, analysis will not work.

 If you want to calculate metrics for substructures, configure the ```analysis``` section of your YAML file as follows:
 ```yaml
 analysis: